aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 _ = conn.execute_command("SET schema 'Export';")
 ```

-We can genereate two different plans can be generated, either with `EXPLAIN (VERBOSE, ANALYZE)` or with `EXPLAIN (VERBOSE, OPTIMIZERSTEPS) `.
-Let's generate both.
-We export them to json files and then used a nifty interactive query plan visualizer: [https://tableau.github.io/query-graphs/](https://tableau.github.io/query-graphs/).
+We can genereate different plans, either with `EXPLAIN`, `EXPLAIN (VERBOSE, ANALYZE)` or with `EXPLAIN (VERBOSE, OPTIMIZERSTEPS) `.
+Here is the documenation about the EXPLAIN SQl command: [here](https://tableau.github.io/hyper-db/docs/sql/command/explain/).
+Here is an excerpt from this documentation:

+> There are three types of plans which can be queried:
+    - The *optimized* plan.
+By default, if no other behavior is requested through an <option>, `EXPLAIN` will display the optimized plan.
+    - The *optimizer steps*.
+If the `OPTIMIZERSTEPS` option is present, Hyper will output the plan at multiple intermediate steps during query optimization, e.g., before and after join reordering.
+    - The *analyzed* plan.
+When invoked with the `ANALYZE` option, Hyper will actually execute the query, including all side effects (inserted/deleted tuples, etc.).
+Instead of the normal query results, you will however receive the query plan of the query, annotated with runtime statistics such as the number of tuples processed by each operator.

+Let's generate two detailed graphs: the analysed plan and teh optimizer steps.
+We export them as json files and then use a great interactive query plan visualizer developped by Tableau: [https://tableau.github.io/query-graphs/](https://tableau.github.io/query-graphs/).

 ```python
 explain = "EXPLAIN (VERBOSE, ANALYZE) "